-A landmark republication of a timely, overlooked social novel from Virginia Woolf set amidst the struggle for women’s suffrage, re-introduced for Restless Classics by bestselling author of Fates and Furies Lauren Groff and illustrated by graphic artist Kristen Radtke.
+The 100th Anniversary Edition of Virginia Woolf’s timely, overlooked second novel—a remarkable story of two women navigating the possibilities opened up by the struggle for women’s suffrage—introduced for Restless Classics by bestselling author of Fates and Furies Lauren Groff and illustrated by graphic artist Kristen Radtke.

 Virginia Woolf (1882-1941) is the author of acclaimed works of fiction like Mrs. Dalloway (1925) and To the Lighthouse (1927) as well as the feminist call to arms, A Room of One’s Own (1929).
 Born to a wealthy family in South Kensington, London, Woolf was the seventh child of eight.
 Her mother died in 1895 and Woolf experienced her first mental breakdown; two years later, Woolf’s stepsister and surrogate mother, Stella Duckworth, also died.
 After attending the Ladies’ Department of King’s College London, Woolf started to write seriously with the encouragement of her father.
 Woolf’s father died in 1905 and Woolf experienced a second mental breakdown.
 She married Leonard Woolf in 1912 and in 1917 they founded Hogarth Press.
 At the age of 37, Woolf published her second novel, Night and Day.
 She continued to have a successful literary career and is remembered as one of the most important modernist writers of the twentieth century.
 Woolf also had an affair with peer and author Vita Sackville-West, who is the inspiration for the main character in Orlando (1928).
 At the age of 59, Woolf drowned herself in a river; she struggled with bouts of depression and bipolar disorder throughout her life.